SSL Offloading and Let's Encrypt Certificate Integration

 Ensure you replace “your-domain.com” with your actual domain or subdomain and configure the appropriate ProxyPass and ProxyPassReverse directives to point to your backend server or application.

-Restart Apache: Save the configuration file and restart Apache using the appropriate command for your system:
+Restart Apache: Do not forget to restart Apache using the appropriate command for your system for the changes to take effect:

 sudo systemctl restart apache2